Can I ask you something?

 Obviously the biggest concerns are quality and taste.
 But if you’re shopping at a large chain store, those things shouldn’t matter.

-Because no grocery store is going to knowingly sell an item that’s harmful to it’s customers.
+Because no grocery store is going to willfully sell harmful items to its customers.

 If you or a loved one ends up growing new limbs after eating Whole Foods bread, that’s a lawsuit waiting to happen.
-And no grocery store wants that.
+And no company wants that.

 7. Buy in bulk